Frequently Asked Questions

 - The guarantee deadline for 2020/21 Undergraduate accommodation applications is Friday 31 July 2020.
 We will announce when applications open nearer the time.

-- The guarantee deadline for 2019/20 International Postgraduate accommodation applications was Friday 2 August 2019.
+- The guarantee deadline for 2019/20 International Postgraduate accommodation applications is 12 noon on Friday 7 August 2020.
 In order to be guaranteed, you must have accepted an unconditional course place by this date.
 2020/21 application dates will be announced nearer the time.

 - You'll be able to apply after these deadlines, but you're no longer guaranteed an offer of University accommodation.